 Prerequisites: Biology, Chemistry, Alg./Geometry Conceptual Physics is a first year introductory physics course.
 Topics include Newtonian Mechanics, energy, rotational motion, mechanical waves, electricity and magnetism, heat, and Quantum Mechanics.
 Students should be enrolled in or have completed Integrated Advanced Algebra/Geometry.
 This course focuses heavily on concepts.
-Up to six formal laboratory reports will be completed.
+Formal laboratory reports will also be a focus of this class.
 Students may take AP Physics 1 or AP Physics C Mechanics after successful completion of this course if desired and eligible.